CHEGEBB/africana-framework/README.md

-               # 🌐 Africana-Framework Made Simple But Lethal 🌐
+# 🌐 The Africana-Framework For Hackes.
+Made Simple But Lethal!! 🌐

 * Africana-framework is a REDTEAM Penetration Testing Framework written in pure Python3.
 * It aims to make penetration testing easier for testers by covering a wide range of attack vectors including;